 Swipe here for next slide

 Diamonds are timeless, but the methods by which they were cut are not.
-“In the ’30s, it changed,” Doyle says, citing the evolution of mechanized tools that led to the more precise brilliant cuts we are accustomed to seeing today.
+"In the '30s, it changed," Doyle says, citing the evolution of mechanized tools that led to the more precise brilliant cuts we are accustomed to seeing today.
 Prior to that era, many stones were hand-cut using a few popular techniques.
-Two you will often hear of include the Old Miners’ and more refined Old European ones, which produced a diamond that has a high crown, which can make it appear to pop out of its mounting, and wider facets.
-“These cuts are less flashy, but many find them more charming,” Doyle adds.
+These include the Old Mine and more refined Old European method, which produced a diamond that has a high crown (which can make the stone appear to pop out of its mounting) and wider facets.
+"These cuts are less flashy, but many find them more charming," Doyle adds.

 "When it comes to shopping for a vintage ring, metal is a whole other thing," says Doyle, adding that platinum is the most sought-after material.
 "It's the whitest metal in its natural state, and it's very durable."
 But, she adds, gold and to some extent silver, even though they are softer, are making a huge comeback.
 "In Georgian and Victorian jewelry, you will often even find silver-topped gold," she says.